facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 In Docusaurus 2, the markdown syntax has been changed to [MDX](https://mdxjs.com/).
 Hence there might be some broken syntax in the existing docs which you would have to update.
 A common example is self-closing tags like `<img>` and `<br>` which are valid in HTML would have to be explicitly closed now ( `<img/>` and `<br/>`).
 All tags in MDX documents have to be valid JSX.

+**Tips**: You might want to use some online tools like [HTML to JSX](https://transform.tools/html-to-jsx) to make the migration easier.

 ### Language-specific Code Tabs

 Refer to the [multi-language support code blocks](markdown-features.mdx#multi-language-support-code-blocks) section.